rancher/pipeline/docs/README.md

 Command: command for a `docker run` using `Image`

-Environment Variables: environment variables to use.
+Environment Variables: environment variables passing to docker run command.
+These environment variables are available in the container context so you can use them in shell scripts, but you cannot use them in custom entrypoint, image, etc. where pre-define or user-define parameters work.

 Conditions: If conditions are set, the step will run only when conditions are satisfied.
 Otherwise it will be skipped and following steps/stages continue.